-The State Party does not participate in UNESCO's World Heritage in Young Hands programme but intends to do so.
+The State Party does not participate in UNESCO's World Heritage in Young Hands programme.

-- 12.6 Please add any additional comments, description of best practices in World Heritage Education, conclusions and/or recommendations related to education, information and awareness building (Questions 12.3 to 12.5) - 13.
-Conclusions and Recommended Actions
+12.6 - Please add any additional comments, description of best practices in World Heritage Education, conclusions and/or recommendations related to education, information and awareness building (Questions 12.3 to 12.5)

+13. Conclusions and Recommended Actions

+13.1.
+State Party's implementation of the World Heritage Convention

 Synergies with other relevant Conventions, Recommendations and Programmes

-• There is limited coordination or integration of the implementation of multilateral agreements, programmes and World Heritage policies and strategies
+- The State Party is not using the provisions of the 2011 Recommendation on the Historic Urban Landscape - .
+There is limited coordination or integration of the implementation of multilateral agreements, programmes and World Heritage policies and strategies

 Identification of heritage

 National inventories

 Tentative List

 Effectiveness of legal framework

 Function of cultural and natural heritage in the life of the community

-- There are no specific policies to give this heritage a function in the life of communities but this is being achieved on an ad hoc basis cultural heritage - There are no specific policies to give this heritage a function in the life of communities but this is being achieved on an ad hoc basis natural heritage
+• There are no specific policies to give this heritage a function in the life of communities but this is being achieved on an ad hoc basis - cultural heritage